Get in touch

 +160 acquisitions since 2004

-from the sale of own IT products and services
+from sales of proprietary IT products and services

-backlog for 2025 in the area of software and own services
+backlog for 2026 in proprietary software and services

 LATEST